mms112/ExpandWorldPrefabs/README.md

 Custom data related functions:

 - `<save_X_Y>`: Saves custom data with key X and value Y.
-  - Note: Wildcard * in the key name can be used to set multiple keys at once (these keys must already exist).
+  - Wildcard * in the key name can be used to set multiple keys at once (these keys must already exist).
 - `<clear_X>`: Removes custom data with key X.
-  - Note: Wildcard * in the key name can be used to remove multiple keys at once.
+  - Wildcard * in the key name can be used to remove multiple keys at once.
 - `<load_X=default>`: Gets custom data with key X. If not found, returns the given default value.

 Custom data can be used to replace global keys.
 The biggest benefit is that custom data is not sent to clients, which reduces network traffic and keeps them hidden from players.